ONTI98/Python-banking-app-project/README.md

 ### OR
 Press "exit" directly after setting up the initial amount.
 This is the amount that will be recorded to the bank statement.
+Proceed to rerun the app and perform other transactions.

 ## Exiting the app